Jack Frost (1998 film)

-Jack Frost is a 1998 American Christmas fantasy comedy film directed by Troy Miller (in his directorial debut) and starring Michael Keaton and Kelly Preston.
+Jack Frost is a 1998 American Christmas fantasy drama film directed by Troy Miller (in his directorial debut) and starring Michael Keaton and Kelly Preston.
 Keaton plays the title character, a father and musician killed in a car accident, only to be brought back to life in the form of a snowman via a magical harmonica.
-It received negative critical reviews and became a box-office bomb, grossing just $34 million against a budget of $40–85 million.
+Jack Frost was released by Warner Bros. on December 10, 1998 in Australia and December 11, 1998 in the United States.
+It received negative critical reviews and became a box-office bomb, grossing just $34.6 million against a budget of $40–85 million.

 Three of Frank Zappa's four children, Dweezil Zappa, Ahmet Zappa, and Moon Unit Zappa, appear in the film.

 Plot

 Jack Frost is the lead singer in a rock band based in the fictional town of Medford, Colorado.
-His focus on his music and hopes that the band will sign a record deal leads him to neglect his family, including his 11-year-old son Charlie.
+He focuses on his music and hopes that the band will sign a record deal leading him to spend less time with his family, including his 11-year-old son Charlie.

 Charlie and Jack build a snowman together, and Jack gives Charlie his best harmonica, which he bought the day Charlie was born.
 He jokingly tells Charlie that it is magical and that Jack will be able to hear it wherever he is.
 Jack promises his wife Gabby that he will attend Charlie's hockey game, but misses it in favor of recording a new hit song.
 To make up for it, Jack then promises to take his family on a Christmas trip to the mountains but is then called in on a gig that could make or break his career.
-While traveling to the gig, Jack realizes his mistake and borrows his bandmate's car to take the family to the mountains.
-Jack crashes the car in a snowstorm, and is killed.
+While traveling to the gig, Jack realizes his mistake and borrows his best friend and bandmate Mac's car to take the family to the mountains.
+However, Jack crashes the car in a snowstorm, and is killed.

 A year later, Charlie has fallen into depression over his father's death.
 One night, he makes another snowman that bears as much resemblance to Jack as he can remember and plays Jack's harmonica just before going to sleep.
-The harmonica is magical after all, as it revives Jack, transferring his spirit into the snowman.
-Jack attempts to greet Charlie, but terrifies him instead.
-After Jack uses his nickname "Charlie boy", Charlie realizes that the snowman is his father.
-Jack reconnects with Charlie and teaches him the values that he never got when he was alive.
-Jack convinces Charlie to rejoin his hockey team instead of continuing to grieve over his death.
+The harmonica turns out to be magical after all, as it revives Jack, transferring his spirit into the snowman.
+Jack attempts to greet Charlie, but initially terrifies him instead.
+The next day, Jack finds himself helping Charlie escape a group of bullies chasing after him, and Charlie realizes that the snowman is his father after Jack uses his nickname "Charlie boy".
+Jack reconnects with Charlie and teaches him the values that he never got when he was alive, eventually convincing Charlie to rejoin his hockey team instead of continuing to grieve over his death.
 Meanwhile, Mac continues to be a friend of the family, while also becoming a father figure to Charlie.